These Toffee Bars, also known as “Redneck Toffee” are a delicious chocolate and pecan toffee made with a surprising ingredient!”

 Still here?
 Good…me, too.

-I know they’re toasted when I can smell them.
+I know they’re toasted when I start to smell them.
 That’s right.
 If you take them out of the oven when you first smell them, they’ll nearly always be toasted perfectly.

-For the toffee: preheat the oven to 400 degrees.
+Preheat the oven to 400 degrees.

 Cook the brown sugar and butter in a saucepan over medium-high heat until the butter is completely melted and mixture comes to a rapid boil.

 Pour the hot mixture over the crackers and spread it out evenly with a wooden spoon or brush making sure to cover all the way to the edges of the crackers.
 Bake for 5 minutes or until the topping is golden brown.

-Remove from the oven and immediately sprinkle with the chocolate chips.
+Remove from the baking sheet from the oven and immediately sprinkle with the chocolate chips.
 Turn the oven off and place the pan back in the hot oven for 1 minute to soften the chocolate.